nacibaran/GrupcanaApp/README.md

 ### docker-compose

-For ease of use there is an
-example [docker-compose.yml](https://github.com/Web-SyncPlay/Web-SyncPlay/docker-compose.yml) file provided, which you can copy and adjust to fit your deployment.

 Simply create a `.env` file in the same directory and run `docker-compose config` to see if the docker-compose file is correctly configured.